 Confusion within both the Federal Aviation Administration and the repair station community prompted the agency to cancel recently issued guidelines for inspectors, but the repair station industry remains concerned about what it says is FAA's disregard for following the law when issuing such material.
 The problematic guidelines were in Flight Standards Handbook Bulletin for Airworthiness (HBAW) No. 00-02.
 The bulletin was to become part of a handbook that provides guidance to repair ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "FAA PULLS CONTROVERSIAL INSPECTOR GUIDELINES, BUT INDUSTRY CONCERNS LINGER".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "FAA PULLS CONTROVERSIAL INSPECTOR GUIDELINES, BUT INDUSTRY CONCERNS LINGER".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.